The Costs That Are Rising Fastest for Older Americans

 Here's the answer: premiums for the special private insurance seniors buy to cover those expenses.

-This year, older Americans are paying an average of $306.64 a month for a policy called a Medigap supplement.
+In 2018, older Americans were paying an average of $306.64 a month for a policy called a Medigap supplement.

 1. Home heating oil